catherinearnett/catherinearnett.github.io/index.md

 # Welcome

 My name is [Catherine Arnett](https://catherinearnett.github.io/about).
 I'm an NLP Researcher at [EleutherAI](https://www.eleuther.ai/).
-I am mainly interested in cross-lingual and multilingual NLP (see the [research](https://catherinearnett.github.io/research) page for more information).
-I recently finished my PhD in Linguistics with a specialization in Computational Social Science at UC San Diego.
+I am interested in cross-lingual and multilingual NLP.
+I received PhD in Linguistics with a specialization in Computational Social Science at UC San Diego.
 I previously was Lead Research Scientist at [PleIAs](https://pleias.fr/).

-To contact me, you can email me at catherine [dot] arnett [at] gmail [dot] com or find me on 🦋 [BlueSky](https://bsky.app/profile/catherinearnett.bsky.social).
+To contact me, you can email me at catherine [dot] arnett [at] gmail [dot] com or find me on 🦋 [BlueSky](https://bsky.app/profile/catherinearnett.bsky.social) or [Twitter](https://x.com/linguist_cat).

 Other links: